32

 Poor Value

 The financial data raises serious concerns about Bowling Green State University-Main Campus.
-With a net cost of $24,022 per year and median graduate earnings of only $47,896 ten years out, the payback period stretches to 18.3 years.
+With a net cost of $24,022 per year and median graduate earnings of only $47,896 ten years out, the estimated payback period exceeds 18.3 years.
 For most students, the financial return does not justify the cost.

 Areas of concern include weak earnings relative to cost and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.